Sicko Mode

-"Sicko Mode" (stylized in all caps) is a song by American rapper Travis Scott.
-It features vocals from Canadian rapper Drake, who was credited on Apple Music but not on the Billboard Hot 100.
-It was originally released by Epic Records on August 3, 2018 as the third track from Astroworld (2018), before being released as the second single on August 21.
-It features additional uncredited vocals by American rapper and singer Swae Lee and late American rapper Big Hawk.
+"Sicko Mode" is a song by American rapper Travis Scott featuring Canadian rapper Drake, with additional vocals from fellow American rappers Swae Lee and the late Big Hawk.
+It was originally released by Epic Records on August 3, 2018, as the third track from Astroworld (2018), before being released as the second single on August 21.

-Sicko Mode was Scott's first number one single on the US Billboard Hot 100, although Drake is not credited on the Billboard charts, as well as the first hip-hop song in history to spend at least 30 weeks in the chart's top ten region.
+"Sicko Mode" was Scott's first number one single on the US Billboard Hot 100 (although Drake is not credited on the Billboard charts), as well as the first hip-hop song in history to spend at least 30 weeks in the chart's top ten region.
 It was universally acclaimed by critics, and received nominations for Best Rap Performance and Best Rap Song at the 61st Annual Grammy Awards.

-The song contains a sample from "Gimme the Loot", written by The Notorious B.I.G. and Easy Mo Bee, as performed by the former and an interpolation from "I Wanna Rock", written and performed by Uncle Luke.
+The song contains a sample from "Gimme the Loot", written by the Notorious B.I.G. and Easy Mo Bee, as performed by the former and an interpolation from "I Wanna Rock", written and performed by Uncle Luke.
 On December 9, 2020, the song was certified Diamond by the Recording Industry Association of America (RIAA).

 Composition

 The song is in three distinct movements.
 There is the first movement, which starts from the beginning of the song to the one minute mark.
-The second movement starts at the one minute mark and ends a few seconds shy of the three minute mark.
-The third movement starts at the three minute mark to the end of the song.
-The first movement is written in the key of B-flat major, the second movement is written in the key of F-sharp minor, and the third movement is composed in the key of E-flat minor.
+It features introductory vocals from Drake.
+The second movement starts at the one minute mark and ends before the three minute mark, featuring lead vocals from Scott.
+The third movement starts at the three minute mark to the end of the song with lead vocals from both Scott and Drake.
+The first movement is written in the key of G minor, the second movement is written in the key of C-sharp minor, and the third movement is composed in the key of E-flat minor.
 The first movement reminiscences about a time with friends in winter.
 The second movement reminisces about past relationships with women.
-The third movement reminisces about the singer's high school years, but now enjoys the luxury of flying out of a fixed base operator.
-The overall theme of the song is about reminiscing about past events in the singers lives and where they are now.
+The third movement reminisces about the rappers' high school years, but now enjoys the luxury of flying out of a fixed base operator.
+The overall theme of the song is about reminiscing about past events in the rappers' lives and where they are now.